Back

 This course is asynchronous in its design, where students learn on a schedule at their own pace.
 Due dates, deadlines and self-evaluation exercises are in place to help keep students on track.
 Bi-weekly Zoom meetings are scheduled (dates/times TBD) for students to ask questions and work on group activities.
 These sessions are optional and recorded in case you miss them.

-Expect to dedicate a minimum of 5-7 hours per week to the lessons, readings, discussions and assignments.
-A weekly Learning Journal is assigned, to reflect on learning and to help build a relationship with the instructor.
-The final, comprehensive portfolio will serve as an evolving learning experience; a teaching "toolbox" complete with lesson plans and developed programs ready to use in the classroom or youth program.
+Expect to dedicate a minimum of 5 or more hours per week to the lessons, readings, discussions, and assignments.
+A weekly Learning Journal is assigned, to reflect on learning help build a relationship with the instructor.
+The final comprehensive portfolio serves as an evolving learning experience; a teaching "toolbox" of garden-based learning activities that are ready to use in the classroom or program area.

 Supplies